 - If a medication is to be used more than once a day, it is important to spread out the dosages as much as possible.
 (Example: If an eye drop is to be used twice a day, and the first dosage is given at 7:00 AM, use the second dosage around 7:00 PM, not midnight.)

 - Once the eye drop is administered, hold the eyes closed for a few minutes and apply pressure to the inside corner of the eye.
 This helps to prevent drainage of the eye drop immediately into the tear drainage system (and away from the eye).

 - Since some of the eye drop will inevitably get into the tear drainage system, some of the medication could be absorbed into the general circulation.
 Glaucoma eye drops can cause physical symptoms in some people.
 Your physician will discuss this with you.

 The optic nerve is periodically re-evaluated using automated visual field testing, fundus photography, and Optical Coherence Tomography (OCT).
 If damage still seems to be occurring, the eye pressure may have to be lowered further.
 Each individual eye has its own optimal pressure.

 In cases where medication alone cannot control glaucoma, there are surgical options.
 Each carries its own potential risks and benefits.

 - Filtering surgery: This is a micro-surgical procedure done in the operating room under local anesthesia.
 A new drainage channel is made for fluid to exit the eye and form a bubble (or "bleb") under the conjunctiva, which is a thin membrane lining the white part of the eye.
 Usually, this bleb is hidden by the upper eyelid.
-Recovery time is usually 2 to 4 weeks after the procedure.

 There are other options for the treatment of glaucoma, and new medications and procedures are frequently made available.